 Employers also contribute to the development of AAT qualifications.
 A student who passes an AAT assessment is passing a test of real workplace skills, set in a real workplace context and reviewed by practitioners and industry experts.

 The assessments in this qualification are computer based with a time restriction.Students will be presented with a range of question types and formats in the assessment.
 These may include multiple-choice questions, numeric gap-fill questions, or question tools that replicate workplace activities, such as making entries in a journal.

 AAT does not set any prerequisites for the study of the AAT Foundation Certificate in Bookkeeping.
 However, for the best chance of success, we recommend that students begin their studies with a good standard of English and Maths.

 All learners are required to pay an administration fee of £45.00 prior to enrolment.

-You will need to provide your own stationary, and may also incur costs if the department arranges educational visits
+You will need to provide your own stationery, and may also incur costs if the department arranges educational visits.